Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property type will give the best return in Lucca over 5 years as of 2026?

-As of early 2026, renovated, energy-efficient mid-market homes, particularly apartments and townhouses in practical neighborhoods like San Concordio and San Marco-San Filippo, are expected to deliver the best total return in Lucca over the next five years.
+As of 2026, renovated apartments near the walls are expected to give the best total return in Lucca over the next five years.

 How will new infrastructure projects affect property prices in Lucca over 5 years?